 If using Splenda, it needs to be the one that has a bulking agent.
 This is the one that comes in large bags.
-I don’t recommend Splenda Bake because it’s actually half sugar, half sucralose product.
+I don’t recommend Splenda Bake because it’s actually a half-sugar, half-sucralose product.

 How To Make Keto Amaretti Cookies

-To make these keto Amaretti cookies, you’ll begin by measuring and sifting the almond flour and setting it aside.
-I recommend sifting the almond flour, even if it’s fine because it removes any lumps or clumps that may have formed during storage or transportation.
+To make these keto almond flour cream cheese cookies, you’ll begin by measuring and sifting the almond flour and setting it aside.
+I recommend sifting the almond flour, even if it’s finely milled, because it removes any lumps or clumps that may have formed during storage or transportation.

 - First, gather your equipment.